EventStore/EventStore/docs/server/features/admin-ui.md

 ![Web admin interface projections tab](images/wai-projections.png)

-The _Projections_ tab shows system and user created projections defined in EventStoreDB, the buttons above the list do the following:
+The _Projections_ tab shows system and user created projections defined in KurrentDB, the buttons above the list do the following:

 - _Disable All_: Disable all running projections.
 - _Enable All_: Enable all stopped projections.